Antony & the 18 other Man Utd debut scorers in the Premier League era

-We’ve looked back at the 17 players who scored on their competitive United debut in the Premier League era and noted how they subsequently fared.
+We’ve looked back at the 18 other players who scored on their competitive United debut in the Premier League era and noted how they subsequently fared.

 Scholes was part of the famous class of 92 at Old Trafford but concerns over his size meant that he didn’t make his first-team debut until September 1994.